BP logo

 Not So Well

-• COSTS: Operating costs increased 8% due to inflationary pressures
+• COSTS: Operating expenses increased 8% due to inflation and labor shortages

 Learnings

-• VOLATILITY: Energy price volatility requires more flexible operating model
+• VOLATILITY: Energy price volatility requires more flexible capital allocation

 Action Items

-• EFFICIENCY: Implement $2B cost reduction program across all operations
+• EFFICIENCY: Deploy AI-powered cost optimization across all business segments

 BP logo